Ghana: Former President Jerry John Rawlings dies | DW | 12.11.2020

 He came to global prominence in 1979 when, as an army lieutenant, he ousted General Frederick Akuffo as president.

-Rawlings relinquished power soon after, handing over to civilian rule, but orchestrated another coup two years later, citing corruption within the government and weak leadership.
+Rawlings relinquished power soon after, handing over to civilian rule, but orchestrated another coup two years later, citing corruption and weak leadership.

+From 1981 to 1993, Rawlings ruled as chairman of a joint military-civilian government.
+In 1992 he was elected president under a new constitution, fully assuming the role the following year.

+He served two terms and was succeeded by John Kufour in 2001.